 The requirements associated with the id-stn-ssp-mediumDevices and id-stn-ssp-mediumDevicesHardware policies are identical to those defined for the Medium and Medium Hardware policies with the exception of identity proofing, re-key and activation data.
-The use of the id-stn-ssp-mediumDevices and id-stn-ssp-mediumDevicesHardware policies are restricted to devices and systems (ie, non-person entities).
+The use of the id-stn-ssp-mediumDevices and id-stn-ssp-mediumDevices and id-stn-ssp-mediumDevices and id-stn-ssp-mediumDevices and id-stn-ssp-mediumDevices.